legacyspinner/el8-aarch64-kernel-4k-pages/readme.md

 *You can use a earlier ISO and just upgrade if you need to.

 *Some builds on my setup starting with 8.5/8.6, also have issues with grabbing the console, or keeping it.
-They will install/ but lose video, though you can still get to them via ssh, the , but you can probably manually attach video and try again.
+They will install/ but lose video, though you can still get to them via ssh.
 *Perhaps these ones later do run on other setups, its possible it is just my system that's the problem!

 <br>